picoauth/picoauth-theme/README.md

 * Adds a login bar to the top of each page with an option to log in, register (if enabled).
 * For a logged user it displays a username, an option to logout and link to the page to change password (if enabled).
 * Can also display a small profile picture next to the username (if configured in PicoAuth).
+* Displays an option to *Close locks session* (if PageLock module is configured and at least 1 lock has been unlocked)
 * This theme is responsive.
 * Structure of the forms (login, registration, etc.) is kept default.